New York Parents Go To Court To Get 30-Year-Old Son To Leave Their House

 A New York couple cannot get rid of their 30-year-old son, no matter how hard they try.
 In fact, they may wind up needing the signature of a judge to get rid of the adult man who refuses to leave the next.

 As MSN reports, Christina and Mark Rotondo of Camillus, New York, want their son, Michael, out of their house.
-Normally this type of thing involves some discussion and, in rare cases, the parents putting their feet down, with the evicted adult child reluctantly striking out on their own.
+Normally, this type of thing involves some discussion and, in rare cases, the parents putting their feet down, with the evicted adult child reluctantly striking out on their own.

 Not so Michael Rotondo: he straight refuses to leave.